Residency Program

 Program Information

-• The program is 13 months long, from August through September each year.
+The residency is 13 months long, beginning each August and concluding in September of the following year.

-• Both new graduates and experienced therapists have gone through the program.
+Both new graduates and experienced clinicians have successfully completed the program.

 Setting